Skip to content

 1. Raw Material Selection:

-These raw materials are precisely mixed and ground into a fine, homogenous powder, which is then blended into a uniform paste.
+4. These raw materials are carefully mixed and ground into a fine powder.
+The powder is mixed into a smooth, workable paste.

-At this stage, pigments or glazes are applied.
-Color can be integrated directly into the porcelain paste for uniform, full-body coloration or applied as surface glazes to create distinct visual effects, patterns, and textures.
+10. At this stage, pigments or glazes are applied.
+You can mix color directly into the porcelain paste for even coloring throughout.
+You can also add it as surface glazes to create different visual effects, patterns, and textures.

-The slabs are fired in kilns at temperatures exceeding 2,000°F (1,100°C), achieving vitrification.
+12. Kilns fire the slabs at temperatures exceeding 2,000°F (1,100°C), which achieves vitrification.
 This critical step permanently fuses the porcelain, enhancing its hardness, durability, and ensuring colors remain vibrant and stable.

 porcelain-02